Get

 Image Credit: Alexander_Evgenyevich,Shutterstock

-The Bengal was created by combining domestic cats, mainly the Egyptian Mau, with the Asian Leopard cat.
+The Bengal was created by combining domestic cats with the Asian Leopard cat.
 They retain a wild appearance with distinctive leopard-like spots, rosettes, arrowheads, and marbling.
-These are highly energetic animals that need a ton of playtime, so they ideally have a partner to play with.
-Atypically for cats, these animals love to play in water, and they also love to be up high, a nod to their wild heritage.
-On average, Bengals have a lifespan of 10-14 years.
+These are highly energetic animals that need a lot of playtime.
+Atypically for cats, these animals can also be quite keen on water, and they also love to be up high, a nod to their wild heritage.
+On average, Bengals have a life expectancy of 7 – 8.5 years on average, although some individuals will reach mid and late teens, depending on many factors.

 4. Burmilla